Factsheet: Direct payments

 If you change your mind

-You can decide at any time to stop receiving direct payments and to start receiving support from us in a different way.
-You should discuss this with your care manager first.
+You can decide at any time to stop getting direct payments and get support from us in a different way.
+Discuss this with your care manager first.

 More information